 Digital cameras are the Polaroids of the computer generation, allowing snap happy photographers to see their prints instantly.
 At first glance, they also seem to offer extra environmental value, removing the need for extensive chemical processing, and meaning that only a select few pictures actually make it onto paper.
-However, there are inescapable problems associated with the disposal of digital cameras, and they are one of the most battery-hungry devices available.
+However, from the perspective of ethical tech and responsible consumerism, there are inescapable problems associated with the disposal of digital cameras, and they are one of the most battery-hungry devices available.

 Most digital cameras come with standard non-rechargeable batteries, so it is up to the buyer to make the switch to rechargeable.
 Although rechargeable batteries are more expensive, they will soon pay for themselves.
 The most environmentally friendly option are nickel metal hydride (NiMH) batteries.
 Unlike the more widespread nickel cadmium (NiCad) variety, they do not contain toxic metals and will usually last for longer.

 Alkaline batteries (such as ordinary AAs) will run down remarkably quickly if used in digital cameras.
 This is because they can’t supply energy quickly enough to satisfy the vast demands of the camera.
 Even when an alkaline battery fails in a digital camera the chances are it will still have plenty of energy left – try it in a device that needs less power before disposing of it.
 The best choice, as ever, is to buy rechargeables.

 To reduce the camera’s battery use, switch it off between photographs and avoid looking at the LCD display for too long each time, as this will drain the power.
 Some models will automatically switch off if left unattended.